 - Parents whose applications are successful will be contacted by the school.

-- Parents will also be given a copy of the school Code of Behaviour to read in advance of the enrolment meeting.
+- Parents will be given a copy of the school Code of Behaviour in advance of this enrolment meeting.

-- Parents will be asked to pay the school secretary book rental for the school year.
+- Parents will be asked to pay book rental for the school year and order a school tracksuit.

-- At the end of May/beginning of June, parents will be invited to Junior Infant Open Day
+- At the end of May/beginning of June, parents will be invited to a Junior Infant Open Day where they will meet the class teacher, visit the classroom and have a tour of the school.

 Decisions in relation to applications for enrolment are made by the Board of Management of the school in accordance with school policy.
 Children will be enrolled on application provided that there is space available.
 In the event that applications for enrolment exceed the number of places available, the following criteria will be used

-- Children with brothers and sisters currently enrolled in the school or who were former pupils and children of parents who are past pupils of Rutland National School
+- Children with brothers and sisters or parents who are past pupils of the school

 Code of Behaviour